Thoughts on SpatialChat's First Anniversary.

 Everything changed for almost everyone on the planet in 2020.
 On March 18th, 2020, we switched to WFH and two days later, at Friday noon of March 20th, one of our colleagues posted a message in our internal Slack channel:

-So we called Roman: "Hey, deploy SpatialChat please, if you haven't deleted the source code, we have a party in 3 hours".
+So we called our programmer: "Hey, deploy SpatialChat please, if you haven't deleted the source code, we have a party in 3 hours".

 We added some sauna backgrounds and the party started: